mtarld/symfony/README.md

 # TODO

-- warmup native types

-- handle mixed
+- depth
-- variable incremented instead of uniqid
+- move hooks into polyfill (name, formatter)
-- no unset
+- warmup file
 - union type -> encode get type at runtime (narrowest class)
-- move hooks into polyfill
-- warmup file
-- Better polyfill code (split to handle multiple formats)
-- root hook (for why?)

 - What to do with depth and generated filename
 - Unmarshal (json stream parser with events, object instantiator component)